As you wait for a bloody door to open, we present to you an anthropomorphic hotdog spouting racist nonsense.

 - You're hired to find a suitor for Nurse Nina, in the form of a Badass Lunatic, a Badass Outlaw, and a Badass Midget Scav, Timber Logwood.
 Ironically the first two are actually pleasantly surprised and happy that Nina would want to romance them.
 Then she orders you to kill them with a specific elemental type to prove if they are strong enough for her love.
 Logwood actually rejects her love, then it's revealed that he was just testing to see if Nina was serious, and nothing says serious like an attempted murder!

-- The Voice of Hyperion is hacked to say humiliating, stupid things.
-You are asked to collect door stopper books to expand its vocabulary, with your character commenting on the contents as you pick them up.
+- The Voice of Hyperion is hacked to say humiliating, stupid things by a squad of Lost Legion soldiers.
+You are asked kill them and then collect door stopper books to expand its vocabulary, with your character commenting on the contents as you pick them up.
 (Nisha calls them snooze-fests.)
-When she gives her newfound eloquence a try, Jack immediately asks her to go back to saying "booty souffle."
+When she gives her newfound eloquence a try, Jack immediately asks her to go back to saying stuff like "booty souffle."

 - The mission Jack gives you to wipe out the memory of the Meriff.
 It goes from dark, where you deliberately destroy pieces of his diary where he is showing deeper and deeper remorse for his actions, to twisted, such as when you decapitate his statue and stick the head onto the nose of a rocket, to hilarious when you launch that rocket at Pandora to a dubstep remix of the Meriff's last diary entry where he repeated "I'm the biggest arse on this moon!"
 When Jack takes revenge, he doesn't screw around.

 - Worth mentioning that the Meriff's second ECHO is found in a safe that also contains a Moxxi figurine on the bottom.